meglenchev/gerisBlog/README.md

 - [x] Refactoring the practice creation form to use a `useForm hook`
 - [x] Expand settings and remove the author editing component
 - [x] Install Optimizer - React Compiler
+- [x] Add protection if you are logged in so you cannot access the login and registration